 This list of accessible gyms for children with special sensory needs is great for a rainy day, or any day you want to get children moving!

 - Subway Sleuths

 An after-school program at the New York Transit Museum that uses a shared interest in trains among kids on the autism spectrum as a means to encourage peer-to-peer interaction and develop social skills and confidence through goal-oriented sessions.
-Applications for 2nd and 3rd graders for the spring 2019 semester are now open and are due on Friday, January 11th at 5pm.

 - Autism Family Online

 This site is for parents, family members, educators, Speech Pathologists, therapists and others who work to support the learning and living needs of individuals with Autism Spectrum Disorders and related learning challenges.

 Children with autism and ADHD may get anxiety relief from a weighted vest developed by NYKNYC.